dobhela/personalwebsite/README.md

 <img src="./README.svg">

-*huge thanks to Exerra for letting me yoink the SVG*
+*huge thanks to the mighty Exerra for letting me yoink the SVG*

 # Personal Website